 Planning Predictable Parenting Policy

-The lack of professionalism and true leadership qualities during this election cycle makes me question, what happened to dependability, integrity, and accountability (to name a few)?
+The lack of professionalism and true leadership in our world makes me question, what happened to dependability, integrity, and accountability (to name a few)?
 This thought process lead me to reflect on how I influence my children through the leadership choices I make in guiding them to adulthood.

 As parents, we know how important it is to be consistent.
 This is easier said then done.
 Juggling our daily lives, crafting our careers, trying to make healthy choices, nurturing our relationship and communities all put a strain on our ability to be consistent.
 Not only is consistency a challenge, choosing the right disciplinary approach is tricky.